From estimation of quantum probabilities to simulation of quantum circuits: Hardness results

 \subsection{Anti-concentration of outcomes for \cmany}

-Next, we prove that Clifford circuits chosen uniformly at random from the family \cmany ~satisfy an anti-concentration property.
-This result can be shown to imply that such circuits are not going to satisfy the poly-sparsity condition. \begin{lemma} {For each $n\in \mathbb{N}$, let $c_n\in$ \cmany ~be an $n$-qubit Clifford circuit chosen by fixing an arbitrary $n$ qubit input state $\rho$, applying a uniformly random Clifford unitary $U$ acting on $n$ qubits and doing a computational basis measurement on all qubits.
-Then for all $\alpha\in (0,1)$ and for any fixed choice of $x \in \bitstring{n}$:
+Next, we prove that Clifford circuits chosen uniformly at random from the family \cmany ~satisfy an anti-concentration property. \begin{lemma} {Let $d$ be a prime.
+For each $n\in \mathbb{N}$, let $c_n$ be an $n$-qudit Clifford circuit chosen by fixing an arbitrary $n$ qudit input state $\rho$, applying a uniformly random Clifford unitary $U$ acting on $n$ qudits and doing a computational basis measurement on all qudits.
+Then for all $\alpha\in (0,1)$ and for any fixed choice of $x \in \set{0,\ldots,d-1}^n$:

-where $p_x :=tr\left(U\rho U^{\dagger} |x \rangle \langle x| \right)$ is the Born rule probability for the outcome $x$. } \end{lemma} \begin{proof} We use the unitary 2-design property of the Clifford group.
+where $p_x :=\tr\left(U\rho U^{\dagger} |x \rangle \langle x| \right)$ is the Born rule probability for the outcome $x$. } \end{lemma} \begin{proof} We use the unitary 2-design property of the Clifford group.

-where $P_{\mathrm{Sym}}=\frac12(\mathbbm{1} + \mathrm{SWAP})$ is the projection onto the symmetric subspace of $\mathbb{C}^{2^n}\otimes \mathbb{C}^{2^n}$.
+where $P_{\mathrm{Sym}}=\frac12(\mathbbm{1} + \mathrm{SWAP})$ is the projection onto the symmetric subspace of $\mathbb{C}^{d^n}\otimes \mathbb{C}^{d^n}$.
 We use the Paley-Zygmund inequality, which states that for a non-negative random variable $R$ with finite variance, and for any $\alpha\in (0,1)$:

 Application of this inequality with Eqs.~(\ref{first moment}-\ref{second moment}) then gives the desired result. \end{proof}